Tips for PHSI Success

 Write with the Reviewers in Mind

 It is very important that all parts of your proposal are written clearly.
 One reviewer notes, "There is no substitute for clear communication."
-Ensure the research question, rationale for the study (why are you focusing on this question?), objectives, methods, KT strategy and other components of your proposal are presented clearly and precisely and can be understood by both researchers and non-researchers.
-Remember that your application is reviewed by both a researcher and decision maker.
+Ensure the quality of the idea (objectives, methods), importance of the idea (why are you focusing on this question?), KT strategy and other components of your proposal are presented clearly and precisely and can be understood by both researchers and non-researchers.
+Remember that your application is reviewed by both researchers and decision makers.
 Do not forget to demonstrate how the proposed research builds upon your past work and accomplishments.

-Ensure that decision makers' skills, qualifications and rationale for partnering on the PHSI team are clearly described in the body of the research proposal.
-Similarly, clearly explain (in the body of the proposal) how the mandates of your partner organizations align with the PHSI research.
-Your proposal should demonstrate to reviewers why it is important that these decision makers and organisations partner with you on your PHSI team and what value-added they bring.
+Ensure that decision makers' skills, qualifications and rationale for partnering on the PHSI team are clearly described in the ‘Experience and Expertise’ section of the proposal.
+Similarly, clearly explain how the mandates of your partner organizations align with the PHSI research.
+Your proposal should demonstrate to reviewers why it is important that these decision makers and organizations partner with you on your PHSI team and what value they bring.

 Overall, your application should be easy to read.
 Revise, revise, and revise again!
 Avoid making reviewers search for information (information is interpreted with greater ease and clarity if it is in the correct section), and stick to clear, precise language (i.e., avoid using jargon, acronyms and unusual abbreviations).
 Have others read your application before you submit it.
 Proof-read!
 Proof-read!
 Proof-read!

 In applying for funding, proposals should outline how the project responds to the objectives of the PHSI funding opportunity.
 It is also important to address the PHSI review criteria within your proposal, as it will be evaluated against these criteria.

 Reviewers recommend grounding your research within a theoretical framework.
 Such a framework should drive the research question as well as the methodological approach (design, measurement and analysis) chosen to derive results and formulate conclusions.